letrap1337/letrap1337/README.md

 # Hi there, I'm letrap 👋

 Hi and welcome!
-My name is leTrap/Trapez, I'm a 14 Y/O developer from Georgia, I started coding 2 months ago, you can learn about my skillss below! 🐍
+My name is leTrap/Trapez, I'm a 14 Y/O developer from Georgia, I started coding 2 months ago, you can learn about my skills below! 🐍

 <hr></hr>